Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Introduction

 \subsection{The biology of mountain pine beetle and lodgepole pine}

-For additional context, we provide a brief natural history of the MPB/lodgepole pine system.
-More detailed examinations are provided by \citet{safranyik2006biology}, \cite{raffa2001mixed}, and \citet{lotan1983ecology}.
-The univoltine life cycle of MPB begins with adult beetles emerging from their natal trees in July or August.
-After emergence these beetles fly in search of new host trees, typically targeting large pines.
-Suitable host species include lodgepole, ponderosa, limber, whitebark, and western white pines.
-MPB has infested Jack pine and Rocky Mountain bristlecone pine, but the general suitability of these species is a matter of ongoing research \citep{bentz2019mountain, bentz2022great, bleiker2023suitability}.
+Adult beetles emerge in July or august and After emergence these beetles fly in search of new host trees, typically targeting large pines during the epidemic population phase.
+Mountain pine beetle has infested Jack pine and Rocky Mountain bristlecone pine, but the general suitability of these species is a matter of ongoing research \citep{bentz2019mountain, bentz2022great, bleiker2023suitability}.
 Individual beetles may fly around for several days, but few beetles survive more than 5--10 days outside of the tree \citep{reid2008fluorescent, fuchs1985pre}.
-Emergence from natal trees is synchronous (due to temperature-dependent development thresholds; \citealp{powell2009connecting, logan2001ghost}), but the synchronicity is not perfect, and so the flight period of the entire population may last up to 30 days.
+Emergence from natal trees is synchronous due to temperature-dependent development thresholds (\citealp{powell2009connecting, logan2001ghost}), but the synchronicity is not perfect, and so the population-level flight period may last up to 6 weeks \citep{bleiker2016flight}.

-Because individual beetles cannot be tracked, the dispersal phase of the life cycle remains somewhat enigmatic.
-However, available evidence points to three modes of dispersal:short-, medium-, and long-range dispersal.
-First, a large majority of beetles disperse less than 30-50 meters under the canopy (\citealp{safranyik1992dispersal}; \citealp{robertson2007mountain}; for the Douglas-fir beetle \citealp{dodds2002sampling}).
-Second, a minority of beetles disperse up to 5 km \citep{robertson2009spatial, powell2014phenology, howe2021climate, koch2021signature}, performing pioneer attacks and aggregating to form semi-regular patterns of ``spot infestations'' (clusters of infested trees) across the landscape \citep{strohm2013pattern}.
-Finally, 0--2.5\% of beetles fly above the canopy \citep{robertson2009spatial, safranyik1992dispersal}, though experts have speculated that the percentage may be higher in stands where most suitable host trees have already been killed \citep{bleiker2019risk}.
-These above-canopy beetles may get swept away and carried up to 300 km by upper atmospheric winds \citep{Hiratsuka1982, Cerezke1989, jackson2008radar}.
+Because individual beetles cannot be tracked, the dispersal phase of the life cycle is mildly mysterious.
+Available evidence points to three modes of dispersal: short-, medium-, and long-range dispersal.
+Most beetles disperse less than 30-50 meters under the canopy (\citealp{safranyik1992dispersal}; \citealp{robertson2007mountain}; for the Douglas-fir beetle \citealp{dodds2002sampling}).
+A minority of beetles disperse up to 5 km \citep{robertson2009spatial, powell2014phenology, howe2021climate, koch2021signature}, performing pioneer attacks and aggregating to form semi-regular patterns of ``spot infestations'' (clusters of infested trees) across the landscape \citep{strohm2013pattern}.
+The smallest fraction of beetles (0--2.5\%) fly above the canopy \citep{robertson2009spatial, safranyik1992dispersal}, where they may get carried up to 300 km by upper atmospheric winds \citep{Hiratsuka1982, Cerezke1989, jackson2008radar}.
+Some experts have speculated that the fraction may be higher in stands where most suitable host trees have already been killed \citep{carroll2003bionomics, de2011incoming, bleiker2019risk}.